-Lokonga Joins Arsenal From Anderlecht
+Lokonga joins Arsenal from Anderlecht

-Arsenal have competed the signing of Belgium Under-21 midfielder Albert Sambi Lokonga from Anderlecht.
+Arsenal has completed the signing of Belgium Under-21 midfielder Albert Sambi Lokonga from Anderlecht.

 The Premier League club announced Lokonga has signed a "long-term" contract and, although a fee was not disclosed by either club, the transfer is reported to be worth an initial £15million (€17.4m).